General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Approximation Property

 \section{Approximation Property}

-This section presents a type of universal approximation theorems and the approximation rate estimation of QTNNs and CTNNs.
-Our analysis is based on the approximation property of DNNs for continuous functions, smooth functions, and Barron-type functions.
-We will prove that the two-layer QTNN/CTNN can approximate continuous functions with any desired degree of accuracy.
-We also derive error bounds for approximating smooth or Barron-type functions.
-These results not only validate the approximation property of QTNNs/CTNNs but also provide insights into their practical applicability.
+This section presents a universal approximation theorem and the approximation rate estimation for GTNNs.
+Our analysis is based on the approximation property of DNNs for continuous functions and Barron-type functions, and deep DNNs.
+We will prove that the two-layer GTNN can approximate continuous functions with any desired degree of accuracy.
+We also derive error bounds for approximating Barron-type functions and error bounds of deep architectures.
+These results not only validate the approximation property of GTNNs but also provide insights into their practical applicability.